comp426-2022-fall/Final_Project_Group29/README.md

 ## Summary

+For our project, we used the Open Meteo API to show the weather of a pariticular region, given its Longitude and Latitude.

 COMP426 final project template boilerplate.
 All your code and documentation goes here.
 Change this text to be a brief description of your final project.